Heating Service In Fort Worth TX

 Our HVAC technicians are trained in proper cleaning procedures for all types of heaters.
-In the case of gas furnaces, we’ll pay special attention to the flame sensor and the hot surface igniter to keep your heater both functional and safe.
+In the case of gas furnace, we’ll pay special attention to the flame sensor and the hot surface igniter to keep your heater both functional and safe.

 Fall is the perfect opportunity for a heater inspection since you’re not using your system yet.
-During an inspection, we’ll check for wear and tear of parts, and have a look at your ducting to make sure there are no blockages or leaks.
+During an inspection, we’ll check for wear and tear of parts and have a look at your ducting to make sure there are no blockages or leaks.
 The heat exchanger will be examined to ensure it isn’t damaged since this can allow carbon monoxide to escape.

-Your technician will also check the burner of your gas furnace to make sure it ignites correctly and that the flame sensor is working properly.
+Your technician will also check the burner of your gas furnace to make sure it ignites correctly and that the flame sensor is working correctly.
 The flame sensor is an essential safety feature of gas heaters that alerts the unit of “proof of flame.”
-If it doesn’t sense a flame, it shuts off the gas supply so that unburned gas isn’t dumped into the exchanger where it can cause an explosion.
+If it doesn’t sense a flame, it shuts off the gas supply so that unburned gas isn’t dumped into the exchanger, where it can cause an explosion.

 - Your heater’s been kicking on and off too frequently, a condition that’s known as “short cycling.”
 It shouldn’t turn on and off more than four times within an hour.
 Short cycling can be caused by overheating due to restricted airflow, a malfunctioning thermostat, or incorrect installation — meaning the heater is too big (powerful) for your home or business.

-Furnace and Heat Pump Replacement: Proper Installation
+Heating Replacement: Proper Installation

 Heating Efficiency Ratings

-The AFUE (Annual Fuel Utilization Efficiency) measurement is a number assigned to gas furnaces that designates how much heat is delivered per amount of fuel burned.
-Heat pumps are graded according to HSPF (Heating Seasonal Performance Factor) since they don’t burn fuel, they merely transfer heat from one place to another.
+The AFUE (Annual Fuel Utilization Efficiency) measurement is a number assigned to gas furnaces that designates how much heat is delivered per fuel burned.
+According to HSPF (Heating Seasonal Performance Factor), heat pumps are graded since they don’t burn fuel; they merely transfer heat from one place to another.

 Correctly Sizing a Heater

 A certified HVAC technician will perform a Manual J load calculation to determine what size heater your building needs.
-A specialist from NSG Heating and Air Specialists, LLC, will consult with you and complete a thorough inspection of your home to ensure you get the perfect furnace or heat pump.
+A specialist from NSG Heating and Air Specialists, LLC., will consult with you and complete a thorough inspection of your home to ensure you get the perfect furnace or heat pump.